 Cover Type

-Life cover (lump sum on death) is the most common type for stay-at-home parents.
-Adding trauma cover (lump sum on serious illness) is particularly valuable, as it provides funds for childcare and household help during recovery from conditions like cancer or heart disease.
+Life cover (lump sum on death) is the most common choice for stay-at-home parents.
+Adding trauma cover (lump sum on serious illness diagnosis) is particularly valuable because a disability or illness creates the same childcare costs as death - plus medical expenses.
+TPD cover addresses permanent disability.

-Some families choose decreasing cover that reduces as children grow older and the replacement childcare need diminishes.
-Level cover maintains the same benefit throughout.
-Decreasing cover is cheaper but provides less protection in later years.
+Some families choose decreasing cover that reduces as children grow older and care needs diminish.
+Level cover maintains the same benefit amount throughout the policy.
+Decreasing cover is cheaper but provides less protection as children age.
+Match the structure to your family's timeline.

 Why Stay-at-Home Parents Need Life Insurance

-Understanding the real economic value of the stay-at-home parent's contribution to the family.
+Understanding the real economic value of a stay-at-home parent's contribution to the family.

 The True Cost of Replacement Childcare

 Childcare is the largest single cost a family faces when a stay-at-home parent is no longer available.
-Australian childcare costs are among the highest in the OECD.
+Australian childcare costs remain among the highest in the developed world.

-• School holiday programmes add $200-$400+ per week per child during term breaks
+• School holiday programs cost $50-$80+ per day per child during each term break

-The surviving working parent often needs to reduce work hours or change roles to manage childcare and household responsibilities, reducing family income.
+The surviving working parent often needs to reduce hours or restructure their career to manage childcare and household responsibilities.

 • Moving from full-time to part-time work can reduce income by 40-60%